gwiesenekker/GWO/README.md

 }

 ```
 ## Here is a TEMPLATE you can copy.
-Just change TEMPLATE to the name of object and start coding!
+Just change TEMPLATE to the name of the object and start coding!
 ```
 //example